IGME-202-2231/project-1-bbbbuh/README.md

 -   Camera Movement: Fixed
 -   Player Health: You have a set amount of times you can get hit before you die.
 -   End Condition: By killing all the enemies on the screen.
--   Scoring: Player earns points for completing certain actions such as killing with a dash, parrying, completing a level without getting hit, etc.
+-   Scoring: Player earns points for completing certain actions such hittin an enemy, killing an enemy, parrying a projectile, parrying a collision, etc.

 ### Game Description

+In this game your objective is to kill all the enemy ships on screen with the highest score possible.
+You have the ability to dash and parry to avoid enemy collision and projectiles, and you are able to aim and shoot with the mouse.

 ### Controls